Bluette1/minderly-bot/README.md

 - Please enter any of the following commands: ["/start", "/help", "/stop", "/add_my_birthday", "/add_birthday", "/add_anniversary", "/subscribe", "/update"]

 ### Possible errors
-- An incorrect entry for the date might a `Date.parse` error:
+- An incorrect entry for the date might throw a `Date.parse` error:
    - Example of an invalid date format
        - "769887/22/98"
    - Bot Response: